Norway

 Travel papers and visas

-There are no border controls for travellers from other Schengen countries or EU member states, such as Bulgaria.
-However, a valid passport or national identity card is required for entry and residence in the country.
-Customs control is still in place.
+There are no more border controls for travellers from another Schengen country or for EU member states like Bulgaria.
+However, a valid passport or national identity card is required for entry and residence in the territory.
+Customs controls still exist.

 Competitive service